nnnc-org/Update-ADFSLECert/README.md

 If running Windows 2012 / Windows 2012 R2, you must first install PowerShell 5.1, available at [https://aka.ms/WMF5Download](https://aka.ms/WMF5Download).

-#### Install PowerShell Core
+#### PowerShell version

-This script is designed to run on PowerShell Core.
-To install PowerShell Core, visit [here](https://github.com/PowerShell/PowerShell/releases) to download an installer (the latest stable version will work).
+This script is designed to run on PowerShell 5.1 or greater.
+There have been issues on some PowerShell Core, so it is recommended not to use PowerShell Core at this time.

 #### Install Posh-ACME module